University of Houston coach Dana Holgorsen knows he's in the spotlight. (Photo by F. Carter Smith)

 University of Houston defensive coordinator Doug Belk believes in his guys.
 (Photo by F. Carter Smith)

 University of Houston receiver Joseph Manjack IV brings a lot of passion.
 (Photo by F. Carter Smith)

 After he scored on a 40 yard run, Brandon Campbell got a big lift from UH left tackle Patrick Paul.
 (Photo by F. Carter Smith)

 Teams are paying more and more attention to UH pass rusher Derek Parish.
 (Photo by F. Carter Smith)

 UH running backs Brandon Campbell (20) and Ta'Zhawn Henry (4) must carry the ground game.
 (Photo by F. Carter Smith)

 University of Houston coach Dana Holgorsen believes he knows what it takes to make the Big 12 transition.
+Now he must prove it.
 (Photo by F. Carter Smith)

-University of Houston true freshman receiver Matthew Golden is already ready.
+University of Houston receiver Matthew Golden is already ready.
 (Photo by F. Carter Smith)